bellodox/trucker-wiki-content/Getting-Started.md

 ## Log in Trucker

-You can create and manage applications using the  [Trucker control panel](https://cockpit.trucker.io).
+You can manage your applications using the [Trucker console](https://console.trucker.io).
 However you will need to also log in using the trucker command line client:

 ```bash
 $ truck target https://api.ie.trucker.io